 No

 No, there is no entrance fee to access Riverdale Mini Park.
-However, parking fees do apply, so be sure to bring payment for parking when you visit.
+However, parking fees may apply, so check local parking information when you visit.

 Didn't find your answer?